I have migrated all my blogs to ClassicPress

 Two examples are the way that Greek philosopy served as the foundation for Christian Theology, and the Chinese theory of the Three Teachings, which considers Confucianist and Taoist philosophies, together with the Buddhist religion, as a harmonious aggregate.

-I just want to conclude this Atheist Advent with one more thought: I might disagree with your book, but I don’t hate anyone, never ever.
+I just want to conclude this Atheist Advent with one more thought: I might disagree with their book, but I don’t hate anyone, never ever.
 I genuinely love to hear other people’s perspectives about life.
 I hope you can say the same about yourself!

 Atheist Advent 2023 – ep.3